isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

          DHCPv4 management in the subnet.
 In other words, this is the sum of all addresses in all the configured pools in the subnet.

+      - ``cumulative-assigned-addresses`` - the cumulative number of addresses in the subnet that have been assigned to a client by the server since it started.

       -  ``assigned-addresses`` - the number of addresses in the subnet that are currently assigned to a client.